 What To Do If You Are Suspected of a DWI

-Finally, if you are arrested for a DWI, speak with your Houston attorney for assistance.
-This will likely make the difference between the judge immediately revoking your probation and you having a fighting chance to stay out of jail.
+- Finally, contact a Houston DWI Probation Lawyer for assistance if you are arrested for a DWI.
+This might make the difference between the judge revoking your probation or having a chance to avoid county jail time.

 Houston DWI Probation Attorney 713-225-1900